-Known for its panoramic views of Dublin Bay why not see it for yourself.
+Known for its panoramic views of Dublin Bay, why not see it for yourself.
 Make sure to check out the massive sea-themed playground.
 With the right weather and a picnic, you could spend the whole day here.
-There are toilets, a small shop and First Aid located at the playground.

-You might also enjoy Places to Find Magical Fairy Trails in Ireland
+You May Also Enjoy 20+ Places to Find Magical Fairy Trails in Ireland

 #3.
 Kilkenny Castle